 And when he was in distress, he entreated the LORD his God and humbled himself greatly before the God of his fathers.
 When he prayed to Him, He was moved by his entreaty and heard his supplication, and brought him again to Jerusalem to his kingdom.
 Then Manasseh knew that the LORD was God.—2 Chronicles 33:12-13

 Hard to believe, isn’t it?
-In his distress, he called out to God, and Manasseh finally let go of the illusion that he was in control—and he humbled himself greatly.
+In his distress, Manasseh called out to God and finally let go of the illusion that he was in control—and he humbled himself greatly.

 The Hinnom Valley—A Picture of Redemption